apella1/apella1/README.md

 ## Frontend Software Engineer

 I'm a frontend software engineer based in Nairobi, Kenya.
 I work with React and Next.js.
 I'm currently learning backend development using Node, Express, MongoDB and Django(DRF).
-I have a background using HTML, CSS, TailwindCSS, JavaScript, TypeScript and Python.
+I use HTML, CSS, TailwindCSS, JavaScript, TypeScript and Python.
 I enjoy exploring new technologies and finding ways to apply them to real-world problems.

 - 👋 Hi, I’m John Apella!
 - 🌍 I'm a software engineer based in Nairobi, Kenya